aiarena/aiarena-web/doc/INSTALL.md

 # Install

-1. Install python 3.7.
+1. Install python 3.7 64 bit (these instructions might not work with 32 bit).
 We suggest using a virtual environment if you know how.

 2. Install MySQL and create a Database and a User who can access it
     Using SQL: